Inix3K/TinTin/README.md

 	* Esc
 	* ZZ
 ```
 _NOTE:  connect alias will assume MUD is 3K.
-For 3S, append "3s" to your character file name._
+For 3S, append "3s" to your character file name._<br/>
 	`_I.E.: vi inix3s.tin_`

 ## Connect to the MUD